 The monarchy was revitalized under King Bhumibol Adulyadej, who was widely revered.
 A unifying force, King Bhumibol launched several projects aimed at rural development and preached for a ‘sufficiency economy’.
 Reigning for seventy years, he steadily acquired a moral authority that allowed him to intervene in politics during times of crises, most notably in 1992 when he summoned two leaders in an emerging civil war for a televised lecture.
 Political scientists have noted that a “network monarchy” was developed wherein the king reigned atop a royalist web of proxies.

 After 2006, King Bhumibol suffered from increasingly ill health and was succeeded in 2016 by the incumbent monarch, King Maha Vajiralongkorn.
-The current monarch has taken a more active approach to reigning.
+The current monarch has taken a more direct and active approach to reigning.
 During the 2019 election, he issued a royal statement blocking his elder sister, Princess Ubolratana, from running for prime minister under the banner of a pro-Thaksin party.

 Kings in Thailand have traditionally been seen as “virtually divine” and the monarchy remains a significant source of legitimacy.
 The institution is protected by a lese-majeste law which criminalizes criticism of the royal family.

 What are the general outlines of Thai foreign policy?